Code-Institute-Submissions/s2project/README.md

     - I Used D3 for visualizing the data

 - [DC](https://dc-js.github.io/dc.js/)
-    - I used D3 to create the graphs
+    - I used DC to create the graphs

 - [PyMongo](https://api.mongodb.com/python/current/)
     - I used pymango to allow python to work with MongoDb